 But in contrast with wired networks, wireless networks must cope with several challenges stemming from several fundamental differences between radio links and wired links:

-COS-463 is an undergraduate-level class that provides an introduction to the wireless physical layer, presented in a way that is accessible for students with solely a computer systems and networking background.
+COS-463 is an undergraduate-level class that presents students a broad view of the entire wireless networking stack, including the physical layer, presented in a way that is accessible for students with solely a computer systems and networking background.
 Through laboratory-based programming exercises in C++, Python, and Matlab in a lab environment equipped with many software-defined radios operating in proximity, students will apply the understanding they gain to build real wireless networks of their own.

 |Kyle Jamieson||kylej||CS 305||258-7477||After Thurs lecture or by appointment.|